btrotta/advent-of-code-2024/Readme.md

 one half of the plot vertically or horizontally.
 Therefore I guessed that the Christmas tree must appear in one of these cases.
 I plotted the cases where the distribution was significantly different in the 2 vertical or horizontal halves, and checked them manually.

+## Day 15

+For part b, we need to treat horizontal and vertical moves differently.
+A horizontal move still can move only a single row of boxes, but a vertical move can move a block of boxes, not just a single column, since boxes in adjacent rows can have overlapping horizontal dimension.
+So for each potential vertical move, we need to check that all boxes in the leading edge of the moving block have a space to move into.